-Of course, the real answer to this question is that: ‘it depends.’
+Of course, the real answer to this question is: ‘it depends.’

 CISSP is a senior IT Security Cert and it does require in-depth knowledge.

-Love it or loath it let’s just agree that HR and Recruiters tend to love this Cybersecurity Certification.
+Love it or loathe it let’s just agree that HR and Recruiters tend to love this Cybersecurity Certification.
 Indeed, many recruiters consider CISSP as an essential part of the recruitment process.

-This exam will test your knowledge in Information Security Field, it is a Kilometer wide topic and inch deep.
-Understand the domain how it will be implement it real situation rather theories only or memorization.
+This exam will test your knowledge in Information Security Field, it is a Kilometer wide topic and an inch deep.
+Understand the domain and how it will be implemented in real situations rather than theories only or memorization.

 Study for at least 3 months prior to sitting.
 1 month prior to sitting for the exam answer practice questions daily.

 I studied CISSP in 2000.
-There were not much good textbook that year.
-I studied all the domains according to the given syllabus from ISC2 and tried very hard to find the related material in internet including the below text book.
+There were not many good textbooks that year.
+I studied all the domains according to the given syllabus from ISC2 and tried very hard to find the related material on the internet including the below textbook.
 I passed the CISSP in 2000.
-After starting to conduct CISSP training in 2001, I wrote a praise on the endpaper to recommend the book CISSP All-in-One Exam Guide by Shon Harris in 2002.
+After starting to conduct CISSP training in 2001, I wrote praise on the endpaper to recommend the book CISSP All-in-One Exam Guide by Shon Harris in 2002.
 After all these years of teaching until now, I still recommend this textbook.
-The book could explain security management concepts from basic, linking up other topics well, and easy to understand.
+The book could explain security management concepts from basic, linking up to other topics well, and easy to understand.
 It is the 7th Edition now.
 I do not have this book, but I think it is fine as well.